FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 15th July 2024.md

 I will ask at the next Meeting of the Metropolitan District of Limerick how many homeless beds

-have been supplied by Limerick City and County Council over the last 5 years.--- 4
+have been supplied by Limerick City and County Council over the last 5 years.
+---
+4

 **19.Question submitted by Councillor S. Beasley**